robertor4/exactonline-auth-gateway/README.md

    - Verify the refresh token exists: `az keyvault secret show --vault-name your-keyvault --name exact-refresh-token`
    - If missing, the Function App likely lacks write permissions

+6. **"Rate limit exceeded: access_token not expired"**
+   - Exact Online prevents refreshing tokens that haven't expired yet
+   - This can happen after Function App restarts when the access token is lost from memory
+   - The function now persists access tokens to prevent this issue
+   - If you see this error, wait for the token to expire naturally before retrying

 ### Key Vault Permission Issues

 If tokens aren't persisting after authorization, the Function App may lack Key Vault permissions.
 This is a common issue when using RBAC-enabled Key Vaults.